R-Studio-Cra/.github/profile/README.md

 **RStudio Server** – Runs on a remote server, accessible via a web browser.

-This project provides a cracked version of , enabling users to use the premium features without purchasing a license!
+This project provides a cracked version of R-Studio Crack, enabling users to use the premium features without purchasing a license!